vikejs/vike-node/packages/vike-node/README.md

 # `vike-node`

-Node integration for Vike.
+Server integration for Vike.

-With this extension, your server-side code is transpiled with Vite.<br>
+With this extension, your server code is transpiled with Vite.

 In development, the server process is restarted when a change is detected in some of your server files.

 [Installation](#installation)